 Optional additions

-Add two tablespoons of sesame seeds, poppy seeds, sunflower seeds, and/or pumpkin seeds, to this high fiber bread, if desired.
+Add two tablespoons of sesame seeds, poppy seeds, sunflower seeds, and/or pumpkin seeds, to the bread, if desired.
 You can mix them in along with the dry ingredients.

 Storage and freezing

-Store this flourless bread in an airtight container in the fridge for up to five days or in the freezer for up to six months.
+Store this bread in an airtight container in the fridge for up to five days or in the freezer for up to three months.

 More gluten-free baking recipes to try

-- This nutritious chocolate buckwheat cake is moist, sweet, and chocolaty.
+- This nutritious buckwheat cake is moist, sweet, and chocolaty.

 - These golden, subtly sweet corn muffins are made with corn flour.